CiscoDevNet/botkit-webex-samples/convos/README.md

-# BotKit Conversations Examples for Cisco Spark
+# Botkit Conversations

-You can try the bot live by inviting the convos@sparkbot.io bot to a Cisco Spark space.
+**Note that you can try the bot live by inviting the convos@sparkbot.io bot to a Webex Teams space.**

 Open the [skills](skills/) folder to see the code of each invidiual skills.